Vyral/base-template/_posts/2021-10-08-how-a-real-estate-career-helps-you-build-the-life-you-want.md

 {% include pullquote.html %}

 If you’re ready to work hard and build a life worth living, consider a career in real estate or investing in real estate as a property owner.
-If you have any questions for me or want to know more about what a career in real estate is like, don’t hesitate to reach out via phone or email.
-I look forward to hearing from you.
+If you have any questions or want to know more about what a career in real estate is like, don’t hesitate to reach out via phone or email.
+We look forward to hearing from you.